Benendead/Projects/Progress_Log.md

 02/09/2019: 1h - Revamping into dataframes, a few optimizations, and improving the graphs a bit as well.
 Exporting is still close, yes, but fixing everything up into a clean state is worth doing first.

 02/15/2019: 1h - Adding in Seaborn, finished DataFrame revamp, and formatting the last few print statements for user clarity.
 Exporting next time is both a must and an easy task.
 Keras time...

+02/19/2019: 1h - Continued attempts to get the data out of the notebook onto Github or even my own machine have still failed.
+The .csv are exporting into the local Colab folders fine, and I found methods to get those folders working on their own, but both pushing to Github (authentification failing) or downloading to my laptop (string formatting) have not yet worked.
+I'll try formatting the filenames better, maybe linking Drive, but after that I'm not sure what else to try.

 2. Random Forests on the Kaggle Titanic Dataset - Developing an understanding of decision trees/random forests, and then implementing them in Python.
 Also learning to manipulate data using Pandas.
 Last worked on: 12/23/2018.
 Total time: 12h15m